 What to record:

 We also try to get backups of each track, in case of recording failure.
-Kevin will have a few recorders with him, including one that can be hooked up inline with the stage mic via a y-split XLR cord.
+Kevin will have a few recorders with him, including one that can be hooked up inline with the stage mic via a y-split XLR cord, as a redundant backup.

 What not to record: Voice of God mic, our own theme music, house feed such as from an iPod, etc.

-Recording format: WAV or AIFF, 24-bit or higher, at 44.1kHz.
+Recording format: WAV or AIFF, 24-bit or higher, at 44.1kHz if possible (though 48kHz is okay).
 If you must record to a compressed format, AAC or MP3 at 320kbps will do.

 Routing: Please be sure your recording volume will not be affected by your live sound levels; it’s important to maintain a consistent recording volume throughout the show.
 Record pre-fader, pre-filters, pre-effects so the sound being captured is raw.